BiodiversityDataScienceCorp/Instructional-Pedagogy/1-3-memory-load.md

 You will most often have students from a variety of backgrounds and with varied technical skill levels in the same classroom.
 Some may be novices in one technology, but competent or even expert in another.
-As an instructor, you will need to be attentive to this range in your learners' prior skill level.
+As an instructor, you will need to be attentive to this range in your students' prior skill level.
-This idea of "meeting learners where they are" can be tough, but there are strategies to employ to ensure a positive learning experience for all.
+This idea of "meeting students where they are" can be tough, but there are strategies to employ to ensure a positive learning experience for all.

 **Exercise**: What are some of the challenges you might expect when teaching